Release Notes 1.3-DR3

 Improved Indexing Performance

 We now make much more efficient use of resources by batching updates to full-text search index.
 This should lead to improved performance for many tasks within Confluence, but will mean that it may take up to a minute for a change in the site to be reflected in the site's index.
-(Unresolved Link
+(CONF-2029

 Many of the librares Confluence is dependent on have been upgraded for this release, which should result in improved stability and performance.